-Broadly, the ability for a company to utilise its carried forward tax losses is contingent on it satisfying the continuity of ownership test.
-This test requires that more than 50% of all voting, distribution and capital rights be held by the same natural persons in the year of loss, in the year of recoupment and all intervening years.
+Broadly, the ability for a company to utilise its carried forward tax losses depends on whether it satisfies the continuity of ownership test.
+This test requires that more than 50% of all voting, distribution and capital rights be beneficially owned by the same natural persons in the year of loss, in the year of recoupment and all intervening years.

 If a company fails to satisfy the continuity of ownership test, it may utilise its carried forward tax losses if the company carries on the same business it carried on immediately before the failure of the continuity of ownership test.
 The Australian parliament is currently in the process of amending the same business test with a more flexible ‘similar business’ test.
 The new rules would apply to tax losses made in the 2015-16 income year onwards.
 In addition to these rules there are also specific carry forward tax loss rules that apply to trusts.

-Where a company that has tax losses joins a tax consolidated group, its losses may be transferred to the tax consolidated group.
+The carry forward loss rules for companies are modified for certain widely held companies.
+Where a company that has tax losses joins a tax consolidated group, its losses may be transferred to the head company of the tax consolidated group.
 These transferred losses will be available to the consolidated group based on the relative value of the company to the rest of the consolidated group.
 The use of the transferred losses are also subject to the continuity of ownership test and/or the same business test.

 Tables 1 and 2 summarise the principal rates of taxation that currently apply in Australia, exclusive of the Medicare levy of 2.0%.
 The rates may be changed by the Australian Government at any time.